neondatabase/website/content/docs/quickstart/sqlalchemy.md

 engine = create_engine(CONNSTR)
 ```

-References:
+## References

 - [Establishing Connectivity - the Engine](https://docs.sqlalchemy.org/en/14/tutorial/engine.html)
 - [Connecting to PostgreSQL with SQLAlchemy](https://docs.sqlalchemy.org/en/14/core/engines.html#postgresql)

-### Using from python + psycopg2
+## Step 2 — Using from Python + psycopg2

 Psycopg2 is the most popular python library for running raw postgres queries.
-If you’re interested in a higher-level ORM on top of psycopg2, see our guides on [SQLAlchemy](#using-from-sqlalchemy) and [Django](#using-from-django).
+If you are interested in a higher-level ORM on top of psycopg2, see our guides on [SQLAlchemy](#using-from-sqlalchemy) and [Django](#using-from-django).

-To get started writing postgres queries against neon via psycopg2:
+This step will cover how to get started with writing postgres queries against Neon via psycopg2.

-1. Register on Neon cloud service and create a project
+First, register on the Neon cloud service and create a Project.

-2. Navigate to your Project on console.neon.tech and find the Postgres Username and access token in the “Connection Details” section.
+Next, navigate to your Project on [console.neon.tech](console.neon.tech/).

-3. Install psycopg2.
-You might also need psycopg2-binary depending on your system.
-You can run “pip install psycopg2 psycopg2-binary” or use a dependency manager like poetry to do the same.
+Then, install psycopg2.
+You may also need psycopg2-binary depending on your system.
+To install psycopg2-binary, You can run “pip install psycopg2 psycopg2-binary” or use a dependency manager like [Poetry](https://python-poetry.org/) to do the same.

-4. Run the “hello neon” program:
+Finally, run the “hello neon” program:

 ```python
 import psycopg2